iden3/docs/docs/basics/getting-started.md

 # Getting Started

-If you can't wait to get started, you can jump right into our [circom and snarkjs guide](guides/circom-and-snarkjs.md).
+To get started writing [zero-knowledge](basics/glossary#zero-knowledge) proofs, have a look at our [circom and snarkjs guide](guides/circom-and-snarkjs.md).

+To get started with one of our services or protocols, have a look [here](services/libraries).